AdobeDocs/acrobat-services-learn.en/help/usecases/reviews.md

 ## Next steps

-This hands-on tutorial showed how Acrobat Services APIs integrate a [document-sharing and review workflow](https://www.adobe.io/apis/documentcloud/dcsdk/review-and-approval.html) into a web application.
+This hands-on tutorial showed how [!DNL Acrobat Services] APIs integrate a [document-sharing and review workflow](https://www.adobe.io/apis/documentcloud/dcsdk/review-and-approval.html) into a web application.
 The application allows remote workers to share files and collaborate with their teammates, which are especially helpful to employees and contractors who work from home.

 You can use these techniques to enable collaboration in your app or explore [PDF Services Node SDK Samples](https://github.com/adobe/pdftools-node-sdk-samples) and [PDF Embed API Samples](https://github.com/adobe/pdf-embed-api-samples) on GitHub for inspiration on how else to use Adobe's APIs.

 Ready to enable document sharing and review in your own app?
-Sign up your [Adobe Acrobat Services](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html) developer account.
+Sign up your [[!DNL Adobe Acrobat Services]](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html) developer account.
 Access Adobe PDF Embed for free, and enjoy a six-month free trial of the other APIs.
 After your trial, you can [pay-as-you-go](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-pricing.html) for just \$0.05 per document transaction as your business grows.